The Vigour Physiotherapy Team

 Tomas enjoys practicing sports and physical activity, and understands the importance of it in life, he’s always happy to help people return to their activity or to promote a new one in order to improve wellbeing.
 Tomas will be working with Hautapu Premier A's in 2020 and is the lead physio for the Waikato Women Farah Palmer Cup Team in 2020.

-Lucy will be working with Leamington Rugby A’s this year and was involved with their Championship Under 21’s Team in 2020.
-She is excited about working with the club and providing on and off field assistance to the team.
+This year Dom will be working with Leamington Rugby A’s Team.
+He is looking forward to getting involved with the club and providing on and off field assistance to the team.

 Topsey brings a wealth of experience and skill as a physiotherapist and qualified Acupuncturist.